 GPS tracking is a familiar feature of smartphone hiking apps, but Garmin's GPS devices are unique in that they are very accurate

-This is data on the activities of a backcountry skiing trip to Mt.
-Gassan in April 2024.
+Activity data from a skiing trip to the Gassan backcountry in April 2024.

-The data graphically displays elevation difference, hiking and skiing time, speed, etc.
+The data graphically represents elevation difference, hiking and skiing time, and speed.

-When combined with a map, it becomes clear at a glance what activities were taking place.
+When combined with a map, it becomes immediately clear what actions were taken.

 ② Tracking log data such as elevation change, heart rate data, and calories burned